Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 telogen hair growth phase

-The telogen phase of hair growth is the resting phase.
-At any given time, 10-15% of your hair is in this phase, which lasts about 3 months.
 During this time, your hair doesn’t grow, but it also doesn’t shed.
 New hairs, however, are starting to grow in the follicle.
 The end of telogen is called the shedding phase, also known as the exogen phase.
-This is when your hair actually sheds from your head through regular washing and brushing.

 Overall, the entire hair growth cycle time can last anywhere from two to seven years, unless otherwise disrupted.
 More on that later!